xjsxjs197/WiiSXRX_2022/README.md

 Lightrec - developed by pcercuei - https://github.com/pcercuei/lightrec

-libchdr - developed by MAME Team and rtissera - https://github.com/rtissera/libchdr
+libCHDr - developed by MAME Team and rtissera - https://github.com/rtissera/libchdr

 Thanks for everyone's attention and enthusiasm, which gives me the motivation to continue this project.